Law

 Deuteronomy 31:24-25

-Describes Moses finishing the writing of the Law and commanding the Levites, setting the stage for its placement beside the ark.
+Describes Moses finishing the writing of the Law and instructing the Levites, setting the stage for its placement beside the ark in verse 26.

-Moses warns of Israel’s future rebellion, reinforcing why the Law must serve as a witness against them.
+Moses warns that the people will rebel, confirming why the Law must serve as a witness against them in the future.

 Connections Across Scripture